marcusg/foreign_key_validation/README.md

 ## Note

-Only testet with ruby 2.x
+Only tested with ruby 2.x and ActiveRecord

 ## TODO